Water conservation and clean drinking water are our priorities

 Cornell Water Filtration Plant | Water in the Master Plan | Stormwater Management Program | Water Resources

-Cornell University maintains a water filtration plant on campus, which allows our community to access healthy, clean drinking water every day.
-Founded in 1903, the Cornell Water Filtration Plant provides the Ithaca campus, and local communities of Forest Home and Cornell Heights with safe and reliable drinking water.
+Cornell University maintains a water filtration plant on campus, allowing our community to access healthy, clean drinking water daily.
+Founded in 1903, the Cornell Water Filtration Plant provides the Ithaca campus and local communities of Forest Home and Cornell Heights with safe and reliable drinking water.

 In 2017, the plant produced 413 million gallons, an average of 1.172 million gallons per day.
 Drawing water from Fall Creek, originating in Cayuga County at Lake Como, the plant can safely provide up to 3.6 million gallons of water per day.
 Cornell also has emergency agreements with the City of Ithaca Water Treatment Plant and the Bolton Point Municipal Water System for backup water supplies through permanent connections.
-Detailed information about Cornell water—from source to tap—is included in Cornell’s Annual Water Quality Report.
+Cornell's Annual Water Quality Report includes detailed information about Cornell water — from source to tap.

 What about lead?
 In response to national questions of lead contamination in cities such as Flint, MI, the Cornell Water & Wastewater team has provided an open letter and responses to frequently asked questions (pdf) on this important topic.
 More information can be found in the Cornell Chronicle at the following link.

 Cornell’s Master Plan states as it's vision: "The campus master plan is based on a long-term vision of what the Ithaca campus can become – how it might look and feel in 30-60 years and how it can promote sustainability.